HN026/hn026.github.io/_tabs/about.md

 ## Hello, I'm Huzaifa Naseer

 I’m a **Software Engineer at Oracle**, where I work on building high-performance and reliable distributed systems.
 I graduated with a **B.Tech in Computer Science from NIT Srinagar**, and since then I’ve been focused on solving complex problems in systems engineering, optimization, and large-scale infrastructure.

 Beyond my work in computer science, I’m deeply passionate about **quantitative finance, financial markets, and trading systems**.
 My current journey is to bridge my expertise in **C++/Rust performance engineering, distributed systems, and AI/ML** with advanced knowledge in **quantitative research and algorithmic trading**.

 I aim to position myself at the intersection of **finance and technology**, developing the skills to design scalable, low-latency systems for trading and risk management.

-## Education

-- **National Institute of Technology, Srinagar**
-  *Bachelor of Technology in Computer Science*
-  8th Semester, CGPA: **8.12**

----

 ## Professional Experience